HIGHLIGHTS

 with the motions of the sea.
 Our expedition team prepare you for our

-first landing with important wildlife guidelines and biosecurity
+first landing with important wildlife guidelines, biosecurity

 procedures, and start our lecture program to help you learn more about

 the region’s history, wildlife and environment.
-Our

 wildlife experiences begin as we enjoy watching and photographing the